-REEFING LINES:
+REEFING LINES

 The reefing lines are installed along outside the mast, check the reefing lines goes through the big stainless eye at the "Gooseneck" fitting (mast fitting to hold the boom to the mast).
-The reefing lines stay in/on with the boom at all times - also when the boom is taken away from the mast.
+The reefing lines always stay in/on with the boom - also when the boom is taken away from the mast.